KaiFengAS/KaiFengAS.github.io/_pages/about.md

 - human-computer interaction in decision making
 - (optimal) transport perspective of statistical estimation

-Roughly speaking, I provide mathematical explanations for empirically successful machine learning methods and to justify their application in economic problems.
+Roughly speaking, I provide mathematical explanations for empirically successful machine learning methods, and justify their application to economic problems.

 I am a fourth-year PhD candidate at the [Institute of Economics, School of Social Sciences, Tsinghua University](https://www.tioe.tsinghua.edu.cn/).
 I am on the job market this year.